LimeStreem/JournyForDevelopper/README.md

 # JournyForDevelopper
-I'm planning to travel in San Francis
+I'm planning to travel in San Francisco with my friend living in Japan.